 Among other destinations in Siquijor, Cambugahay Falls is one of my favorites.
 After we arrived at the place and went down via the 135 steps stairway, we gasped in astonishment at how magnificent the waterfall is.
 The first tier that you could see has the Rope for Tarzan Swing wherein you can try it for free.
 This tier is where most tourists go swimming and will become a bit crowded on weekends.

-The falls does not have a significant and spectacular drop compared to other falls that I’ve been to but it is wide which gives a different charm like a spell cast on you from a lovely witch and immediately get hooked with it.
+Cambugahay Falls does not have a significant and spectacular drop compared to other falls that I’ve been to but it is wide enough which gives a different charm like a spell cast on you from a lovely witch and immediately get hooked with it.

 The water from the waterfall is powder blue and magical.
 It was rustling over the rocks joyfully, spilling over the ledge down into the pool like a gigantic waterspout.
 Despite the waters are not that crystal clear but nevertheless it is very soothing.

-The second tier is a bit small, but still, the waters still flow smoothly as syrup into the pool and foamed at the bottom.
+The second tier of Cambugahay Falls is a bit small, but still, the waters still flow smoothly as syrup into the pool and foamed at the bottom.

 The water is so enticing to have a quick dip, but we’re not going to stay a bit longer so I opted to take pictures most of the time.
 It is hard to resist also not to take notice on the enchanted grandeur by the bank as the scene was picture perfect.

 How about you?
 Would you take a quick dip on these waterfalls?
 Or just indulge yourself with the scenic view and take photos instead?
-Let’s talk about your experience.
+Let’s talk about your Cambugahay Falls experience by leaving a comment below.

 The Cambugahay Falls is in Siquijor Circumferential Rd, Lazi, Siquijor.
 There is a sign along the road leading to the falls.
 The falls can be reached via the 135 steps going down from the main road.